w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

 Courses based on this module should:

-* explain the impact of involving people with disabilities to create more accessible designs
+* explain the impact of involving people with disabilities to create more accessible products and services
-* present strategies for involving real people with disabilities
+* present strategies for involving real people with disabilities in the analysis, design, and development phases

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how involving people with disabilities can lead to more accessible designs
+* explain how involving people with disabilities can lead to more accessible products and services
-* examine applicable design requirements for accessibility, such as those defined by accessibility standards and policies
+* examine applicable requirements for accessibility, such as those defined by accessibility standards and policies
 * articulate the potential risks of not involving people with disabilities, such as increased costs to implement accessibility at a later stage
 * describe different types of feedback from people with disabilities depending on the project phase where they are involved
-* describe different strategies when including real people with disabilities, such as providing accommodations, checking the accessibility of the facilities, exploring remote participation, and considering different timings depending on user skills
+* describe strategies to consider when bringing in people with disabilities, such as providing accommodations, checking the accessibility of the facilities, exploring remote participation, and considering different timings depending on user skills
-* identify related requirements for product owners and other team roles to plan for the involvement of people with disabilities during the analysis, design, and development phases
-* identify related requirements for developers and content authors to implement user feedback that relates to their tasks during the developing an authoring phases

 {% include excol.html type="all" %}